amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 # Viewing your developer information

-After [registering your Selling Partner API application](#registering-your-Selling-Partner-API-application) you can sign into Developer Central to view your developer information.
+After you [register your application](#registering-your-application) you can sign into Developer Central to view your developer information.

 **To view your developer information**